bileamScheuvens/HiddenCostReport/report/presentation.md

 ## Methodology
 - gather data
 * harmonize, categorize, assign costs
-* link to product
+* link to product & calculate hidden cost
-* calculate hidden cost
+* how to store this data?

 ---